AI Crawler Overview 2026: All AI Bots, User Agents and robots.txt Settings

 Anthropic – Claude

 Crawler from Anthropic for Claude.
 Analyses web content for context and answer generation.
-Anthropic actively supports the llms.txt standard.
+Anthropic has its own llms.txt on anthropic.com.

 User-Agent: